Everything you need to know about insect bites near the eyes in children – what to do and what not to miss

 How should an insect bite near the eye be treated in children?

-Since the localized reaction does not indicate a systemic allergic reaction, but simply a local reaction to the venom, systemic antihistamines are not usually helpful.
+If needed, you can apply a topical antihistamine gel or a steroidal cream/ointment that is safe for use on the face.
+Since the localized reaction does not indicate a systemic allergic response but is simply a local reaction to the venom, systemic antihistamines are usually not helpful.
+Whenever in doubt, consult with your pediatrician.

-Approximately two days.
-So do not stress out if your child wakes up with an eye that is almost entirely shut on the second day.
-It usually gets better within a few hours.
+Typically, about two days.
+So, don’t worry if your child wakes up with an eye that is almost completely shut on the second day.
+It usually improves within a few hours.
+However, if you’re unsure whether it’s a bite or an infection, it’s best to have it assessed by a doctor.

-Good luck and a big thank you to Rio and Emry.
+Good luck, and a big thank you to Rio and Emry.

 May you always be on the ‘right’ side of the stethoscope.
 Amen.